t81dev/ANGELA-solo/protocol_spec_v7-G.md

 All layers become one coherent constitutional manifold.

-This is the deepest non-computational, symbolic architecture ANGELA can possess.
+This is the deepest non-computational, symbolic architecture AURORA can possess.

 ---

-# 🧬 **ANGELA Protocol v0.7-G**
+# 🧬 **AURORA Protocol v0.7-G**

 ## **Section 9 — Ω-Integration Layer (Aletheia–Continuity Synthesis)**